 In contrast, silverfish prefer indoor environments with high humidity.
 They thrive in relative humidity levels of 75-95% and are commonly found in basements, bathrooms, libraries, and storage areas.

 During extreme weather conditions like droughts or heavy rains, earwigs may migrate indoors temporarily.
 Silverfish, on the other hand, are persistent indoor residents that require consistent moisture to survive.
+Learn more in our pest library.

 The feeding behaviors of earwigs vs silverfish reveal another key difference between these moisture-loving pests.
 Earwigs are omnivores that eat both plant and animal matter, including aphids, seedlings, decaying organic material, and soft fruits.
+For more information, read our guide on What Attracts Silverfish to Your Home | Effective Solutions.

 Interestingly, earwigs can actually be beneficial in gardens because they prey on aphids, mites, and other soft-bodied pests.
 This dual role as both predator and plant feeder means they’re not always purely harmful.